pedrovgs/Renderers/README.md

 Are you bored of creating adapters again and again each time you have to implement a ListView?
 Are you bored of useing ViewHolders and create getView methods with thousand of lines full of if/else if/else sentences?

-Renderers it's a library that avoid all the adapter boilerplate needed to create a new adapter and all the spaghetti that developers use to create following the ViewHolder classic implementation.
+Renderers it's a library that avoid all the adapter boilerplate needed to create a new adapter and all the spaghetti code that developers used to create following the ViewHolder classic implementation.

 This library offers you two main classes to extend and create your own render algorithms out of your adapter implementation.